rickkas7/particle-webhooks/README.md

 But that's a really simple example.
 We can do powerful parsing of JSON data, which will be discussed below in the topics on sending and receiving of JSON data.

-Lets say you have this JSON data:
+Let's say you have this JSON data:

 ```
 {